tify-iiif-viewer/tify/README.md

 ## Running Tests

-While Karma and all requires plugins are part of the dev dependencies, CodeceptJS, which is used for end-to-end tests, is not.
+While Karma and all required plugins are part of the dev dependencies, CodeceptJS, which is used for end-to-end tests, is not.
 If needed, install CodeceptJS with `npm install -g codeceptjs`.

 Run tests: